gmccreight/mdpg/README.md

 distributed into a large number of buckets.
 Unlike git, however, the objects are not content-addressible, rather the hash is a hash of the data's key.

+## Relatively easy to reason about the datastore

+Since this thing is highly experimental, it's possible that the quickest way of migrating the datastore will be to actually run macros on the datastore files themselves.
+Their format and structure should facilitate that.

-## Runs on EC2 micro instance
+## Runs on EC2 micro instance (or the low-end DigitalOcean box)

-If you get a reserved instance, a micro is like $6/mo.
-Awesome!
-We should run on that.
+It should be able to run great on a $5-6/mo machine.

 ## Collaboration